Case Study · Retainer Client · Landscaping

 What happened

 By spring 2026 — less than a year into the retainer — Toy's pipeline was strong and the phone was ringing consistently.
-Ryan noted the difference directly, pointing to the steady content presence as what was driving new inquiries.
+The content had generated over 100,000 views across platforms in twelve months, and Ryan noted the difference directly, pointing to the steady content presence as what was driving new inquiries.

 The bigger picture